Takeaways: Election denier wins, bad behavior dooms Cawthorn

 In Idaho, Trump-inspired populism ran smack into the wall of incumbency.

-Gov. Brad Little easily beat back a Republican primary challenge from Lt.
-Gov Janice McGeachin, despite her endorsement from the former president.
+Gov. Little easily beat back a Republican primary challenge from Lt.
+Gov. McGeachin, despite her endorsement from the former president.
 He touted steps he’d taken to please conservatives by capitalizing on the benefits of office — signing tax cuts and a law banning abortion after about six weeks.

 McGeachin was deeply controversial.
 When Little traveled out of state, McGeachin proclaimed herself the effective governor and issued executive orders banning mask and vaccine mandates, which he nullified upon returning to the state.
 She spoke at a conference sponsored by white nationalists and ran with several far-right allies for other statewide offices.